konichiwa55115/ImageToVideo/Installation.md

 **Install**

-First you need to make sure ffmpeg is installed.
+First you need to make sure you have both ffmpeg and python installed.

 Then, to install the script just run this command in your terminal.